 Source of Income

 Rent Demand Notice: Immediate or 1-month quit notice

-Notice for Lease Violation: 30 days
+Notice for Lease Violation: 1-month quit notice

-Unconditional Notice to Quit: 3 days
+Unconditional Notice to Quit: 3-day quit notice

 New Jersey Landlord-Tenant Law